• Skip to primary navigation

 • 140 g (¾ cup) Chocolate chips

-• 80 g Soft salted caramel candy - about 10
+• 80 g Soft salted caramel candies – about 10, cut into small pieces

 Instructions

-1. Cut the soft salted caramel candies into small pieces and set them aside.
+1. Cut the soft salted caramel candies into small pieces and set aside.

-4. Add the egg and vanilla and mix again for 1 minute to incorporate.
+3. Add the egg and vanilla and mix again.

-5. Then add the dry ingredients, flour, cornstarch, baking soda, baking powder, sea salt, chocolate chips and soft caramel bits.
+4. Add the flour, cornstarch, baking soda, baking powder, sea salt, chocolate chips, and caramel pieces.

 Equipment